Emergency Tooth Extraction Near Me in Rockville, Maryland

 What is Considered a True Dental Emergency?

 Everyone experiences dental pain from time to time.
 Whether that pain qualifies as a genuine dental emergency — requiring immediate attention — isn’t quite as clear-cut.
+Not all dental emergencies require extraction, but some situations do when the tooth cannot be saved.

 For example, if a tooth is knocked out of place but is still connected to the gum, that qualifies as a scenario requiring immediate treatment.
 Or there is significant tooth decay causing a pain in the mouth.